 The Baker’s Dozen of Yale University, founded in 1947 and comprised of sixteen male undergraduates, commands a broad repertoire of songs, ranging from traditional ballads to jazz, rock, and contemporary hits.
 The boundless energy and entertaining camaraderie of the “BDs” resonate with audiences in virtually any setting.
 Highlights from the most recent Baker’s Dozen albums include original arrangements of songs by Stevie Wonder, Jack Johnson, Gavin DeGraw, and The Temptations.
 Although the group has grown in accomplishments and notoriety since its inception, the BDs continue to cherish the group’s founding principles and traditions.
 From the simple pleasures of time spent at the BD House to the spectacular thrills of life on tour, becoming a member of the Baker’s Dozen promises unforgettable experiences and lifelong friendships.
 The Baker’s Dozen experience is grounded in long-standing tradition that extends far beyond singing, with a passion for music and friendship that is as strong today as it was in 1947.

 No one’s quite sure how it happened.
 Some say that Basil “Duke” Henning, then “master” of Saybrook College, stole an arrangement the Whiffenpoofs; others say he commissioned a friend to compose the piece for his new group and it was the Whiffs who stole it later.
-Whichever story you believe, Basil Duke Henning taught a song to four of his eager students way back in 1952 and thus the Duke’s Men were born.
+Whichever story you believe, Basil Duke Henning taught a song to four of his eager students way back in 1952 and thus the Doox of Yale (formerly known as the Duke’s Men) were born.
 Since then, “da doox” have grown to nearly 400 members and sung around the world, traveling from Tokyo to Medellín to Athens and Jerusalem, and to our hometowns worldwide.
 Keeping with our goals to create music that reflects our community and in effort to create space in the a cappella community for trans and non-binary folks, we now invite all singers, regardless of sex or gender identity, to join us in the years ahead as an all-gender TTBB group.
-Join us as we push the boundaries of live and recorded music, and stick around for the passionate spirit, eclectic repertoire, and unforgettable experiences that define the Duke’s Men of Yale!
+Join us as we push the boundaries of live and recorded music, and stick around for the passionate spirit, eclectic repertoire, and unforgettable experiences that define the Doox of Yale!